 The Campus Garden demonstrates sustainable food production in the center courtyard of Phillips Hall.
 The SOS works together with the Foodlums to maintain the garden and to provide related events and services to students.
 Anyone interested in becoming involved with the Campus Garden should contact the Foodlums.

 The Compost Pick-Up Program offers students living off-campus the ability to divert compostable materials from landfills to be composted on campus and used in the Campus Garden.
-SOS Eco-Reps ride a compost bike-cart along a weekly route to pick up compostable materials form student homes.
+SOS Eco-Reps ride a compost bike-cart along a weekly route to pick up compostable materials from student homes.
 The program operates during the spring, summer, and fall (not during the winter due to the snow and cold).

 The E-Waste Recycling Program offers students the ability to dispose of their electronic waste at two waste receptacles on campus.
 One E-Waste receptacle is located at the entrance of McIntyre Library, and the other is located in Hilltop Center near the ATM's.
 The waste is then brought to First Choice Recycling to be properly recycled.

 The SOS Film Series hosts a number of sustainability-related films on campus.
 These are played in the Woodland Theatre in Davies center, and are often paired with a guest speaker.
 These films address various aspects of sustainability, including climate change, energy, environmentalism, food, ecology, pollution, and waste.
+Some examples of past films compilations include Chasing Ice, The BANFF Film Festival, Tipping Point: The End of Oil, and Wings of Life

 The Windsource Program is run through Xcel Energy and funded at the UW-Eau Claire by the SOS.
 The Davies Student Center is powered on 100% renewable energy because the SOS purchases Renewable Energy Credits (RECs) annually.